Bahamas Food: Top 25 Bahamian Foods To Try Out

 Your taste buds will come alive with Bahamian foods.
 Dishes are a fusion of the cultures of West Africa, Europe, America, and the indigenous people adding flair.
 Bahamian cuisine is heavily inclusive of seafood such as fish, crawfish, crab, and conch, as well as fresh fruit and vegetables.
-It is an explosion of flavor, both savory and sweet.
+It’s an explosion of flavor, both savory and sweet.

 So what are the most popular foods in the Bahamas?
-Drum rolls for the top 25 dishes you absolutely need to try out on your next trip to the Bahamas.
+Drum rolls for the top 25 dishes you need to try out on your next trip to the Bahamas.

 1. Conch Salad

 Conch salad (pronounced conk) is a staple of the Bahamian diet.
 It is a light, refreshing dish.
 You can have this as an appetizer or with a cool drink on a hot day.
 Conch salad gives a tasty bite of the Bahamian Islands to your taste buds.

 It is made with fresh, diced conch and an array of diced fruit and vegetables: onion, bell pepper, cucumber, and tomato.
 It is seasoned with salt, pepper, fresh lime, and orange juice, and for heat lovers, a few dashes of hot pepper sauce.
 For more of a tropical twist, some people add fruit such as apples, mango, or pineapple.